 - Github Workspace and project public repositories

-- Social Media Platforms of Muellners Foundation such as Linkedin Live event, Linkedin based open newsletter, Youtube live stream, Twitter feed of Foundation, Telegram based public channel.
+- Open Podcast streamed to Social Media Platforms of the Muellners Foundation such as a LinkedIn live event, LinkedIn-based open newsletter, YouTube live stream, Twitter feed of the Foundation, and Telegram-based public channel.

 - Second Exchange